Yakuza: Like a Dragon: Gameplay

+In Yakuza: Like a Dragon, a major departure from previous Yakuza games is the battle system.
+Instead of the real-time action beat 'em up mechanics of previous games, Yakuza: Like a Dragon features a real-time turn-based role-playing combat system, with up to four party members.
+During combat, characters may use nearby surrounding items such as bicycles to attack enemies, or may kick certain environmental objects to their target if there is one on the way to the enemy, a mechanic returning from the previous Yakuza games.
+Players can also call on various party assists to strengthen the party or defeat enemies, with additional assists unlocked through story progress or through the completion of various sidequests.
+The game world can still be explored after completing the game.
+A new game plus mode with additional difficulty settings exclusive to this mode was released as paid downloadable content for the Japanese version of the game, but is included at no additional cost in the Western release.

+Party members can be customized with Jobs, a form of character classes similar to other RPGs.
+Different jobs have unique abilities, equipment, and statistics, and each party member has at least one exclusive job.
+Two jobs can only be obtained via paid downloadable content.

 Similar to previous games in the Yakuza series, side-quests (known as sub-stories in-game) can be taken up by the player to gain additional rewards and players are also able to enjoy the various side activities around the map such as karaoke.
 A new side-activity introduced in this game is Dragon Kart, which is similar to other kart racing games in terms of its gameplay.

-A major departure from previous Yakuza games is the battle system.
-Instead of the real-time action beat 'em up mechanics of previous games, Yakuza: Like a Dragon features a real-time turn-based RPG type combat, with a four-person battle team.
-However, unlike typical turn-based RPGs, characters may use nearby surrounding items such as bicycles to attack enemies (if the items are near the enemies) or may kick surrounding items to their target if there is an interactive item in the environment on the way to the enemy, an aspect that returns from the previous Yakuza games.
-Players can also call on various party assists to strengthen the party or defeat enemies, with more assists added as the story progresses or through the completion of sub-stories.
-Players can still continue exploring the world after completing the game.
-A new game plus mode with additional difficulty settings exclusive to this mode was released as paid downloadable content for the Japanese version of the game, but it comes as a standard feature in the Western release.

-Complementing the new combat system are Jobs, a form of character classes similar to other RPGs.
-Players can change any party member's job to better fit the party's playstyle.
-Currently, there are two jobs that can only be obtained via paid downloadable content.

 Synopsis

 Setting and characters

-The game is set in 2019, three years after the events of Yakuza 6: The Song of Life.
+Yakuza: Like a Dragon is set in 2019, three years after the events of Yakuza 6: The Song of Life.
 For the first time in the Yakuza series, the focus shifts away from Tokyo and the game's fictional recreation of Kabukichō, called Kamurochō.
 Instead, most of the gameplay takes place in the Yokohama district of Isezaki Ijincho, which is based on Yokohama's real-life Isezakichō district.
 However, Kamurochō and the Osaka district Sotenbori (another area from previous Yakuza games, based on the real-life Dōtonbori district) are featured in the game.
 Yokohama's criminal underworld consists of three interconnected factions known as the Ijin Three: the Chinese-Japanese gang Yokohama Liumang, the Korean-Japanese Geomijul mafia, an offshoot of the Jingweon Mafia, and the local yakuza organization, the Seiryu Clan.